pablodecm/phd_thesis/src/102_chapter_2.md

 calorimeter cells is consistent with that expected from a photon shower.
-Energy isolation requirements are also essential to distinguish photons coming from hadron or secondary radiative decays from those originated as a direct product of the primary interaction Additional quality and fine-tuned calibration is often used, for example in the
+Energy isolation requirements are also essential to distinguish photons coming from hadron or secondary radiative decays, which will be discussed together with hadrons, from those originated as a direct product of the primary interaction.
+Additional quality and fine-tuned calibration is often used, for example in the
 $H \rightarrow \gamma \gamma$ analysis, to reduce the fake rate and obtain higher momentum resolution.

 #### Jet Reconstruction

+Once muons, electrons and isolated photons in the event have been identified, the remaining particle-flow blocks (i.e. linked tracks and/or calorimeters deposits) are interpreted as either neutral or charged *PF candidates*.
+These physics object candidates account for charged and neutral hadrons coming from the hadronisation of partons produced in the collision or their subsequent decays, as well as non-isolated photons radiated during those processes.
+When the aim is studying high-energy fundamental interactions that produce partons or other parton-decaying intermediate particles (e.g. $H \rightarrow b \bar{b}$), such reconstructed objects are not so directly practical because their individual momenta cannot be linked with original parton momentum.
+This is because the processes of hadronisation, decays and associated radiation are stochastic, producing tree-like structures with multiple leafs as discussed in Section [@sec:parton_showers], difficulting attempts to uniquely identify each parton with its decay chain.

 #### Missing Transverse Energy